Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 The bottom line

 A mobile provider who tracks expenses diligently can reduce their effective tax rate significantly compared to a W-2 clinic employee earning the same gross income.
 Consult with a tax professional who understands independent medical practice — the savings are real and meaningful.
-The combination of higher gross revenue (100% retention as a founding provider) plus lower effective taxes makes the mobile model even more financially compelling.
+The combination of higher gross revenue (industry-leading payout retention as a Provider during the launch period) plus lower effective taxes makes the mobile model even more financially compelling.

 Close ×